 How often should I clean my washing machine?

 It's recommended to put your washing machine through a cleaning cycle at least once a week.
-If you're not using it just as often, we recommend to give it a clean (both inside and outside) at least once a month.
+If you're not using it as often, we recommend giving it a clean (both inside and outside) at least once a month.
 If you don't treat your appliance, you could face far more expensive bills in the future to repair washing machine damage caused by erosion or negligence.

 Washing machine cleaner is typically worth it, especially if there is a lot of hair and pet dander around your home.

 "Hair (both human and pet hair) enters the washing machine via clothes and items such as towels and pet bedding," says Dave Toms, head scientist at Vamoosh (opens in new tab).
 "A normal wash with detergent alone does not dissolve in water.
 When you mix water and hair, it clumps, which then clogs up and puts a lot of stress on your plumbing.
 However, Vamoosh's clever patented hair-dissolving technology breaks down the SS-bond in the keratin so that the hair breaks into smaller pieces and washes away."